foliovision/thoughtful-comments/readme.txt

 = 0.2.7 =
 * added commenters importer functions
+* added auto-approving functionality for users, which have N comments already approved
 * removing comment-page-1 from comment links as it's not needed http://www.blindfiveyearold.com/wordpress-duplicate-content

 = 0.2.6 =